willpuckett/Swoon/README.md

 ## Case

 There's a case [[step](/case/case.step)] [[stl](/case/case.stl)] that's really more of a skin.

+> [!TIP]
-Print in TPU (polymaker TPU seems to work well) and place the pcb directly in it.
+> Polymaker TPU seems to work well

+Print and place the pcb directly in it.
 TPU is relatively non-slip, and it absorbs and distributes the force of typing very nicely, so no bumpons needed which further reduces height.